College of William & Mary: Faculty

 Since the 17th century, many prominent academics have chosen to teach at William & Mary.
 Distinguished faculty include the first professor of law in the United States, George Wythe (who taught Henry Clay, John Marshall, and Thomas Jefferson, among others); William Small (Thomas Jefferson's cherished mentor); William and Thomas Dawson, who were also presidents of William & Mary.
 Also, the founder and first president of the Massachusetts Institute of Technology – William Barton Rogers – taught chemistry at William & Mary (which was also Professor Barton's alma mater).
 Several members of the socially elite and politically influential Tucker family, including Nathaniel Beverley, St. George, and Henry St. George Tucker Sr. (who penned the original honor code pledge for the University of Virginia that remains in use there today), taught at William & Mary.

 William & Mary recruited the constitutional scholar William Van Alstyne from Duke Law School.
 Lawrence Wilkerson, current Harriman Visiting Professor of Government and Public Policy, was chief of staff for Colin Powell.
 Susan Wise Bauer is an author and founder of Peace Hill Press, who teaches writing and American literature at the college.
 James Axtell, who teaches history, was inducted into the American Academy of Arts and Sciences as a Fellow in 2004.
 Iyabo Obasanjo, a previous senator of Nigeria and daughter of former President Olusegun Obasanjo of Nigeria, also serves as faculty in Kinesiology & Health Sciences.

 Professor Benjamin Bolger, the second-most credentialed person in modern history behind Michael Nicholson, taught at W&M.

 Alumni

-Although a historically small college, alumni of William & Mary include influential and historically significant people, including four of the first ten presidents of the United States, four United States Supreme Court justices, dozens of U.S. senators, six Rhodes Scholars, and three Marshall Scholars.
+Although historically a small college, alumni of William & Mary include many influential and historically significant people, including four of the first ten presidents of the United States, four United States Supreme Court justices, dozens of U.S. senators, six Rhodes Scholars, and three Marshall Scholars.